HACK3R-CRYPTO/RhythmRush/frontend/README.md

 Transaction fails:
 - Check you have sufficient CELO for gas
-- Verify contract addresses are correct
+- Verify contract addresses are correct (check `src/config/contracts.ts`)
 - Check browser console for error details
-- Ensure you are on Celo Sepolia network
+- Ensure you are on a supported network (Celo Mainnet: 42220 or Celo Sepolia: 11142220)
+- The app automatically uses the correct contracts for your connected network
 - For cUSD payments, ensure you have approved spending

 cUSD payment not available: